reachvivek/Skyfall/README.md

 <p align="center"><strong>Reach us at nomadforks@gmail.com for any queries</strong></p>

 ## Acknowledgement and Accreditations
-> We sincerely thank and appreciate **#CODE19INDIA Hackathon Officials, MOTWANI JADEJA FOUNDATION** and all the respective **HackerEarth Official Body** who carried out this venture by extending their support at this dark hour of Pandemic.
-We feel really invigorated being a part of this 72 Hours Hackathon, to be able to connect and innovate with solutions for a better tomorrow against a greater cause which is still at stake and we will be striving to persevere and come up with all we can to help placate this issue.
+> I sincerely thank and appreciate **#CODESTREET'20 #HackerEarth Officials, all the panel members of American Express** and all the respective **Tech Enthusiasts** who volunteered in carrying out this venture by extending their support at this dark hour of Pandemic.
+I feel really invigorated being a part of this 24 Hours Hackathon, to be able to connect and innovate with solutions for a better and safer tomorrow.
 _Looking forward to a better tomorrow..._

 ## Area/Theme: